theRealAph/ScopeLocals/README.md

 thread-local variable, the Java runtime associates a `ThreadLocal` instances with data via a thread local map.

+### The problem with unconstrained mutability

+Mutability by default is a bad decision.

+[ TLs being mutable fies in the face of the repeated advice in _Effective Java_ to minimize mutability.

+_Effective Java_, Item 8: Avoid finalizers and cleaners, by using try-with-resources and try...finally.
+Item 17: minimize mutability: don't provide methods that modify the object's state.
+Yet `ThreadLocal` depends on these things we're advised to minimize and avoid. ]

+Thread local variables are prone to abuse.
+Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some distant caller, far away in a deep call stack.
+This leads to code whose structure is hard to discern, let alone maintain.

+While using a thread local variable to store context seems reasonable at first, it suffers from unconstrained mutability.
+Any callee with access to `ThreadLocal.get()` also can call `set()` or even `remove()`.
+This results in a kind of "action at a distance" where the relationship between a caller which sets the context is impossible to determine from the code alone.

+It is far better, then, to have the structure (of what?) exposed in the code, so that it is possible to write maintainable programs.
+Maintainability is more important than programming tricks.
+Reading a program is more important than writing it.

 ### Virtual threads versus thread local variables

 The need for something like extent local variables arose in the